terra-campaigns/arrival/chapters/chap019.md

 [Random encounters images](arrival/locations/holzanderCastleL5.md#Random%20encounters%20images)

 **Deja-vu rooms**
 - If **rolled 1 in 6**, the real room is seen.
 The real rooms always have Ngar'tho working on them.
-They are always Pacific, if not disturbed.
-The rooms purposes can be:
+They are always pacific, if not disturbed - and would be **keen to explain their experiments.** The rooms purposes can be:
 	- laboratories
 	- surgery rooms
 	- prison habitats
 	- a person with all systems segregated in the walls - that can talk!!
+	- lead pendulums in bottles (scarface, long tom, mike) that shake answering chats with the Ngar'tho
 	- VR machines
 	- experiment with Derro babies
 	- evourec preserves